haojian/haojian.github.io/misc_quotes.md

 ```
 So much technology now is coming into the culinary world, where cooks maybe not have to be as talented or work as hard becuase technologies allows them to be better cooks than they normally might be.

-David Chu, The mind of a Chef S1:E3 Memory.
+David Chang, The mind of a Chef S1:E3 Memory.
 17:07
 ```